nealbrophy/LinuxCommandGenerator_v1.1/README.md

 ---

 ### UX
 The site is intended to be above all else, clean and simple.
-It was developed mobile first and is intended to be simple to use regardless of user device.
+It was developed mobile first and should be easy & pleasant to use regardless of user device.
 The colour scheme is and fonts should suggest a 1950s retro style.

 #### User Stories
-- As a Linux user I would like a simple repository of useful commands which is enjoyable and clutter free
+- As a Linux user I would like a simple repository of useful commands which is easy to navigate and understand.
-- As a lay user the commands instructions should be clear and easily understood
+- As a lay user the commands and instructions should be clear and easily followed.
-- As a power user I want to be able to easily copy specific commands to achieve my goal of install an app/icons/themes
+- As a power user I want to be able to easily copy specific commands to achieve my goal of installing an app/icons/themes

 #### Strategy
 The command generator concept occurred to me when I was trying to think of a project which I personally would find useful and which got me excited.
 As someone who frequently "distro hops" to try out different Linux distros I often have to spend time googling commands to install apps/icons/themes I regularly use because there are too many to memorize.
 I wanted a site that could be quickly & easily used to retrieve such commands and which I could expand in the future to include more Linux distros and obviously more apps/icons/themes.